-In addition, for the past 4 years Amanda has been doing Fridge Foraging every Wednesday on her social media where she brings her community into her fridge to cook with whatever she has in her fridge.
+In 2017 this recipe master started Fridge Foraging.
+Every Wednesday on her Instagram account @amandafredrickson she brings her community into her fridge & pantry to cook with whatever she has on hand.
 She started this as a way to empower people to cook with what they have.

 In the Spring of 2020 Amanda’s new cookbook written entirely by her, was published – Simple Beautiful Food (Ten Speed Press).
 The cookbook features over 100 easy recipes with accessible ingredients, as well as a choose your own adventure style recipe chart that shows the reader how to take 1 simple ingredient and cook it a number of different ways.
 Amanda shot all of the photography in the cookbook and paired down the recipes to create highly cookable, accessible, and delicious dishes.